vega/vega-lite/site/docs/selection/mark.md

 Every interval selection also adds a rectangle mark to the visualization, to depict the extents of the selected region.
 The appearance of this mark can be customized with the following properties, specified under `mark`.

-{% include table.html props="fill,fillOpacity,stroke,strokeOpacity,strokeWidth,strokeDash,strokeDashOffset" source="BrushConfig" %}
+{% include table.html props="cursor,fill,fillOpacity,stroke,strokeOpacity,strokeWidth,strokeDash,strokeDashOffset" source="BrushConfig" %}

 ## Examples